 “Like any self-respecting museum,” said Mr. Lombardi, tongue in cheek, “the Museo della Bora has several collections.”
 He walked me through each collection, crowded impossibly into a 60 square-metre space that is at once fantastical and fascinating.
 At times, I felt like a child again, filled with awe at the craziness of it all.
 Crazy and alive like the wind.

 The most popular collection seems to be the ever-expanding wind archive: bookshelves and display cases overflowing with jars, bottles, pots and cans; each one contains a unique sample of wind collected by wind lovers from the four cardinal directions.
 The majority of these bottles arrive by the post, with hand-written notes attached documenting the date and place of collection: Halifax, Oslo, Mount Fuji, Chicago, Padua, Rio.
-My bottle of Québec’s westerly winds – carefully sealed inside a Christmas tree-shaped bottle no less! – has just been mailed.
+My bottle of Québec’s westerly winds has just been mailed in a hand-painted maple syrup bottle.
 When it arrives in Trieste, I will join the prestigious ranks of other “wind ambassadors” whose bottled donations make up the Museo della Bora’s eclectic wind archive.

 For history buffs, the archive of Silvio Polli, considered one of the world’s leading experts on the bora, is a treasure trove of old black and white photographs, newspaper articles, scientific publications and meteorologic instruments.
 This archive was donated by the Polli family to the Museo della Bora.